How Boutique Consultancy Owners Can Reclaim Their Quality of Life

 That’s the ‘official story’ that I hear a lot.
 These consultancy owners and leaders are fooling themselves.
 This variation is a distraction that comes at the expense of their quality of life (and their margins, you bet).

-• It enables consultancies to build proprietary data sets.
-Narrowing down the positioning and focusing on project repetition allows companies to narrow down the range of data points that they aggregate from various clients over and over again.
-This, in turn, allows for the creation of exclusive, proprietary data sets, which add significant monetary value to the firm and help achieve premium pricing.
+- It enables consultancies to build proprietary data sets.
+By leveraging their signature methodology and focusing on project repetition, companies can systematically narrow down the range of data points they aggregate from various clients.
+This consistent approach allows for the creation of exclusive, proprietary data sets, which add significant monetary value to the firm and help achieve premium pricing.

 "Strive for the narrowest possible positioning of your consultancy!
 Control your ego, you don’t need to crush everything.
 If you go to market trying to crush everything, the consultancy will play in the pricing rat race.
 And that’s the end of your quality of life."